 [56] Ibid., 160.

-[57] My judgement of Descartes treatment of place, space and matter, is less negative with respect to Casey: I read Descartes’s ambiguous philosophy – on this issue – as a possibility left open for the redemption of the concept of place with respect to concepts of space and, to a lesser extent, with respect to matter.
+[57] Ibid., 161.
+My judgement about Descartes’ treatment of place, space and matter, is less negative than Casey: I read Descartes’s ambiguous philosophy – on this issue – as a possibility left open for the redemption of the concept of place with respect to concepts of space and, to a lesser extent, matter.

 [58] Ibid., 163.